-- Reserved Instances can be sold after they have been active for at least 30 days and when AWS has received the upfront payment. - You can sell up to \$50,000 in Reserved Instances per year.
-If you need to sell more Reserved Instances, complete the Reguest to Raise Purchase Limit on Amazon EC2 Reserved Instances form.

-Amazon EC2 Reserved Instances purchased as part of a tiering discount cannot be sold in the Reserved Instance Marketplace.
-For more information information about the Reserved Instance Marketplace, see Reserved Instance Marketplace (p.
-227).
+- To become a seller in the Reserved Instance Marketplace, you must register as a seller, and specify a bank that has a US address.
+For information, see Registering as a Seller (p.
+245). - Reserved Instances can be sold after they have been active for at least 30 days and when AWS has received the upfront payment. - You can sell up to \$50,000 in Reserved Instances per year.
+If you need to sell more Reserved Instances, complete the Request to Raise Sales Limit on Amazon EC2 Reserved Instances form. - Amazon EC2 Reserved Instances purchased at a reduced cost resulting from tiered discount cannot be sold in the Reserved Instance Marketplace.
+For more information about discount pricing tiers, see Understanding Discount Pricing Tiers (p.
+228).